mskcc/facetsAPI/doc/facetsmeta.md

 The initialization function of a FacetsMeta class requires 4 parameters:
 * Data clinical sample file path.
 * FACETS repository base path.
-* Use default fit when best/acceptable fits not available (Boolean)
 * Use "purity" or "hisens" data.
 * A path to store a persistent data file for this object.
 (Optional)